galaxyproject/training-material/topics/galaxy-interface/tutorials/Upload-data-to-ENA/tutorial.md

 >
 {: .hands_on}

-Once the data is uploaded we fill the metadata using {% tool [ENA Upload tool](toolshed.g2.bx.psu.edu/repos/iuc/ena_upload/ena_upload/0.3.2) %}'.
+Once the data is uploaded, we fill the metadata using {% tool [ENA Upload tool](toolshed.g2.bx.psu.edu/repos/iuc/ena_upload/ena_upload/0.3.2) %}'.
 Interactive metadata forms are nested to fit [ENA's metadata model](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/metadata.html).
 Briefly, you add Samples to a Study, Experiments to Samples and Runs to Experiments.

 We recommend always submitting to the test server before submitting to the public one.
 After you confirm that all the data and metadata looks ok, you can go ahead and submit to the public ENA server.